GET CONTRACTED

 noun: annuity; plural noun: annuities

-1. a fixed sum of money paid to someone each year, typically for the rest of their life.
+1. a fixed sum of money paid to someone each year.
+In most cases, payments are for the rest of their life.

 “he left her an annuity of $1,000 in his will”